vadivukkarasi-e/Master-CSharp-Progrmming/README.md

 ==========
     * C# is a programming language
     * .NET is a framework for building applications on Windows
             - .NET framework is not limited to C#.
-There are different languages that can target .
-NET frameworkand build applications using that framework.
+There are different languages that can target .NET frameworkand build applications using that framework.
 Eg. F#, VB .NET.

 What is .NET Framework?
 ========================